BriarSMC/Shoot-My-Challengers/wiki/GDDGitHubWiki.md

 __Game Start__

 This screen is displayed when the game has been loaded/reloaded and is ready to play.
-It be a splash screen displaying 'Start Game', 'Exit Game', and 'Game Credits' buttons.
+It is a screen displaying 'Start Game', 'Exit Game', and 'Game Credits' buttons.
 When the player clicks the 'Start Game' button, then the game starts by loading and displaying the Level-1 Scene.
-When the player clicks the 'Exit Game' button, then the game immediately exits to the hardware's operation system.
+When the player clicks the 'Exit Game' button, then the game immediately exits to the hardware's operating system.

 __Game End__